ARM-software/AVH-GetStarted/basic/README.md

 This project demonstrates how to setup a development workflow with cloud-based Continuous Integration (CI) for testing an embedded application.

-The embedded program implements a set of simple unit tests for execution on an Arm Virtual Hardware Target (VHT).
-Code development and debug can be done locally, for example with CMSIS-Build and Keil MDK tools.
+The embedded program implements a set of simple unit tests for execution on Arm Virtual Hardware Target (VHT).
+Code development and debug can be done locally, for example with [CMSIS-Build](https://arm-software.github.io/CMSIS_5/develop/Build/html/index.html) and [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools.

 Automated test execution is managed with GitHub Actions and gets triggered on every code change in the repository.
-The program gets built and run on Arm Virtual Hardware (AVH) cloud infrastructure in AWS and the test results can be then observed in GitHub Actions.
+The program gets built and run on [Arm Virtual Hardware (AVH)](https://www.arm.com/products/development-tools/simulation/virtual-hardware) cloud infrastructure in AWS and the test results can be then observed in repository's [GitHub Actions](https://github.com/ARM-software/VHT-GetStarted/actions).

 ## Repository Structure

-Folder or File in the Repository | Description :--------------------------------|:-------------------- `./basic/`                       | Folder with the Basic embedded application example `./basic/main.c`                 | Application code file `./basic/basic.debug.uvprojx` <br /> `./basic/basic.debug.uvoptx` | Keil MDK project files `./basic/basic.debug.cprj`       | Project file in [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html)
+Folder or File in the Repository | Description :--------------------------------|:-------------------- `./basic/`                       | Folder with the Basic embedded application example `.basic/RTE/Device/SSE-300-MPS3/`| Folder with target-specific configurable files provided by software components used in the project.
+Includes system startup files, linker scatter file, CMSIS-Driver configurations and others.
+See [Components in Project](https://www.keil.com/support/man/docs/uv4/uv4_ca_compinproj.htm) in µVision documentation.
+`./basic/main.c`  <br /> `./basic/retarget_stdio.c`        | Application code files
+`./basic/basic.debug.uvprojx` <br /> `./basic/basic.debug.uvoptx` | Keil MDK project files
+`./basic/basic.debug.cprj`       | Project file in [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html)
+`./basic/packlist`               | File with web-locations of software packs used in the .cprj project.
+The file is provided as an argument for [`cpinstall.sh` command](https://arm-software.github.io/CMSIS_5/Build/html/cp_install.html) called in the CI workflow via `vht.yml`
-`./basic/packlist`               | File with web-locations of external software components used by the .cprj project `./basic/build.py`               | Python script for automated project build and unit test execution `./basic/vht_config.txt`         | Configuration file for Virtual Hardware Target model `./.github/workflows/basic.yml`  | GitHub Actions workflow script `./requirements.txt`             | File with the list of python packages required for execution of `./basic/build.py`
+`./basic/vht_config.txt`         | Configuration file for running the VHT model `./basic/build.py`               | Python script for project build, execution and analysis of test results `./basic/vht.yml`                | File with instructions for [VHT-AMI GitHub Action](https://github.com/ARM-software/VHT-AMI)
+`./.github/workflows/basic.yml`  | GitHub Actions workflow script
+`./requirements.txt`             | File with the list of python packages required for execution of `./basic/build.py`